NeuraiProject/neurai-rpc/neurai_methods.md

 Checks to see if an address has been frozen by the given restricted asset

 Arguments:
-1. "address"          (string, required) the RVN address to search
+1. "address"          (string, required) the XNA address to search
 1. "restricted_name"   (string, required) the restricted asset to search

 Result: